 Notes: This table presents the estimated consumption smoothing costs of budget-neutral pension reforms that redistribute across a given policy dimension.
-The reforms in Panel A consist in providing steeper incentives at each retirement age \tilde{r} in a specific interval, $\frac{SMU{r<\tilde{r}} - SMU{r>\tilde{r}}}{SMU{NRA}}$, where $\tilde{r} \in 60, 63, 65$ coincides with the cutoffs between the retirement age groups.
+The reforms in Panel A consist in providing steeper incentives at each retirement age $\tilde{r}$ in a specific interval, $\frac{SMU{r<\tilde{r}} - SMU{r>\tilde{r}}}{SMU{NRA}}$ , where $\tilde{r} \in 60, 63, 65$ coincides with the cutoffs between the retirement age groups.
 Panels B, C and D transfer across quartiles of the distributions of career length at 55, average income between 52 and 55 and average household wealth between 1999 and 2007, respectively.
-The consumption smoothing costs are expressed per dollar transferred, following equation 20.
+The consumption smoothing costs are expressed per dollar transferred, following equation 10.
 In the case of retirement age (Panel A), these costs can be compared to our benchmark fiscal externality of .15 to evaluate the net welfare gain from a reform (apart from behavioral internality effects).
-Column (1) reports the results for the baseline implementation, using the difference in consumption levels to approximate the difference in SMU's (see equation (14)).
+Column (1) reports the results for the implementation using the difference in consumption levels to approximate the difference in SMU's (see equation (6)).
+In column (2), we show the results for the implementation using the difference in consumption drops to approximate the difference in SMU's (see equation (7)).
 Appendix H provides more details underlying the welfare calculations.